Why was I so invested in this relationship?

 Why did it take me so long?

 For many victims, leaving or divorcing an abusive partner is not easy.
-They’re emotionally invest in their partner and find it difficult to separate themselves from him or her.
+They’re emotionally investing in their partner and find it difficult to separate themselves from them.

-This sense of investment is often compound by a lack of outside support.
+A lack of outside support often compounds this sense of investment.
 Victims may stay in an abusive relationship because they believe it’s too risky for them to leave.

 Some victims remain with their abusers because they are afraid that no one else will want them.
-Because these partners have abuse them so thoroughly and over such an extended period.
-Victims may be convince that no one else would love them either way.
+Because these partners have abused them so thoroughly and over such an extended period.
+Victims may be convinced that no one else would love them either way.

 You can heal!